carpentries/amy/docs/users_guide/index.md

 ![AMY workshop requests](images/amy_workshop_request_menu.png)

-This will take you to a summary view of the workshop requests, workshop inquries, or self-organised submissions.
+This will take you to a summary view of the workshop requests, workshop inquiries, or self-organised submissions.
 Click on the "information" icon at the right of each row to see more details.

 ![AMY workshop request list](images/amy_workshop_request_list.png)